Rudy Vallée: Personal life

-He married Jane Greer on December 2, 1943 in Hollywood.
-They separated after three months and divorced on July 27, 1944.
-His fourth and final wife, Eleanor, wrote a memoir titled My Vagabond Lover.
+Vallée was married four times.
+He married Jane Greer on December 2, 1943, in Hollywood, but they separated after three months and divorced on July 27, 1944.
+His last wife, Eleanor, wrote a memoir called My Vagabond Lover.

-Temperament
+Always loyal to Yale University, Vallée never forgot his Maine roots, and maintained an estate at Kezar Lake.

-NBC announcer George Ansbro wrote in his memoirs that Vallée "had quite a temper and a very foul mouth... almost always the butt of his nastiness was the orchestra... his outbursts were mean-spirited, and he didn't care who overheard".
-Alton Cook wrote, "Vallée may be fuming at his orchestra, but a Vallée hour rehearsal never quite loses its air of being a gathering of old friends...
+NBC announcer George Ansbro wrote in his memoir that Vallée "had quite a temper and a very foul mouth... almost always the butt of his nastiness was the orchestra... his outbursts were mean-spirited, and he didn't care who overheard".
+Alton Cook, however, wrote, "Vallée may be fuming at his orchestra, but a Vallée hour rehearsal never quite loses its air of being a gathering of old friends...
 Rudy is grimly serious about rehearsal.
 He sometimes has his band spend a quarter-hour going over one short passage that doesn't satisfy him.
 On those occasions his temper wears thin..."